Tag: Unsure on details (26 total)

 A resident in the Borgo area in 1503 would have witnessed prostitute races ending in St.Peter’s square.
 The participants were not limited to this certain group: interestingly, children, youth and the elderly would run nude while prostitutes would…

 Built upon the ancient tomb of Cecilia Metella, this massive fortress derives its name from the ox-head images that decorate its walls.
 In the 11th century the fortress was incorporated into a larger walled complex.
-In the 14th century Pope Boniface…
+Later on, in the 14th century,…

 As the city of Rome regained both population and prominence in the late middle ages, built up areas that had retained population slowly linked together to form a single coherent inhabited area that became known as the abitato, or inhabited area.
 The…